 Here you'll find technical information about GenoVic and how it can work for you.

-GenoVic is a clinical system to support the end-to-end workflow of a genomic test.
+GenoVic is a clinical platform to support the end-to-end workflow of a genomic test.

 GenoVic was designed to be used across hospitals, research and academic institutions.
 It is modular, customisable and built to integrate with existing systems.

 We can support you to onboard GenoVic in your laboratory – ensuring you can perform consistent, high-quality genomic tests, with data that can be re-analysed whenever it’s needed.